-Home / Articles / Tokenized stocks vs. a broker
+Home / Articles / US stocks vs. a broker

-Binance tokenized stocks vs. a traditional broker: which fits a beginner
+Binance US stocks vs. a traditional broker: which fits a beginner

-Binance tokenized stocks vs. a traditional broker compared across six angles: barrier to entry, cost, availability, funding, regulation, and who each suits
+Binance US stocks vs. a traditional broker compared across six angles: barrier to entry, cost, availability, funding, regulation, and who each suits

-Two roads, each with a trade-off: tokenized stocks win on a low barrier, a traditional broker wins on maturity and rights.
+Two roads, each with a trade-off: Binance wins on a low barrier and USDC funding, a traditional broker on mature regulation and registered ownership.

 First: these are two different things